Cooking Pleasure

 Step 1 - Photos

 1. Place flour and pandan leaves in a wok.
-In low heat, fry the until the flour is light and the pandan leaves turned crispy [stir lightly as the flour will be very light].
+Over low heat, fry until the flour is light and the pandan leaves turned crispy [stir lightly as the flour will be very light].
 Cool, discard the leaves and scoop the flour into a big sieve.
 Lightly sift the flour into a big deep bowl.
 Transfer sifted flour in a plastic bag until required.
 The flour must be cooled thoroughly.
 This step can be done days ahead.

 2. Cream butter, eggs and icing sugar until light and creamy.
 Make sure the sugar is totally dissolved.